This buttery Thermomix Shortbread is the ideal treat to have with an afternoon cuppa, and it's extra special to enjoy at Christmas time.

 To Make Ahead and Freeze

-Shortbread can be frozen for up to 3 months once it's been baked and cooled fully.
-To thaw out, just leave it at room temperature for about an hour.
+Shortbread can be frozen for up to 3 months once it's been baked and cooled thoroughly.
+To thaw out, leave it at room temperature for about an hour.

 Some More Christmas Recipes You Might Like